Code-Institute-Submissions/gameshow-m1/README.md

 *	__Proximity – Closely placed elements seem related.__ _Content is grouped based on spacing for user readability sectioning_
 *	__Whitespace – More space around elements draws the eye towards them.__ _Spacing is used effectively according to the hub needs of the product goals_
 *	__Texture and Style – Richer textures stand out over flat ones.__ _As noted in the typography section_

+#### Features implemented

+##### Responsive navigation section
+* The navigation displays both the site name (when clicked brings you back to the landing page) and the other site pages that the user can browse.
+For mobile design, the site pages collapse into a burger icon by using Bootstrap’s JavaScript, enabling the user to toggle on mobile devices.
+* The navigation displays a “call to action” for the user to allow them to recommend a game on a multi-choice gaming platform
+* A state change is implemented on the site as they navigate through it through the use of “active” sheet

+#### Colours & Fonts
+* Background colour is set using a “shading effect”, displaying a futuristic and blended approach from jet black to light grey
+* Font colour is set in contrast to the background as white.
+This gives the affect of user-friendly-readability and gives the “pop” sensation of text overlapping the dark background
+*	Social icons and gaming platform icons are set as per their respective icons on their websites, displaying to the user the visual norm they are used to on these sites
+*	The game cards have a shading applied to give an extra emphasis on the colouring in contrast with the background
+*	Poppins is used as the playful “funky” text of choice for the site, providing a rich texture of gaming-esque style of display along with professional contrast colouring

+#### Landing page background image and text
+*	The image in the background of the landing page is of a streaming nature, appealing to the users feelings of a professional game design.
+The colouring of this is shaded and blended into the non-image section of the site
+*	The text overlaying the background conveys to the user what the site is designed for
+*	The three action cards overlaying the background highlight the sites function in minimal words.
+This is common in gaming sites as taglines need to be short and memorable

+#### Footer
+*	The “Let Me Know” section generates a “call to action” once again to the user to get in touch, invoking a personable touch rather than a streaming comments section.
+The form is intentionally kept simple and allows the user to recommend a game/platform in the smallest number of clicks.
+Once submitted, the feature of a “Thank You, Happy Gaming!” lets the user know the process was successful.
+*	The “Add My Gamer Handle” allows the user to easily add the streamer as a friend online in the gaming world
+*	The “Social Links” allows the user to follow the streamer on multiple social platforms

+#### Game icons
+*	The game icons throughout the site and their respective shading provide the “pop” effect that stand out massively to the user.
+The display/shading/colouring/clarity of these icons are bigger in size and allow the user to notice them easily

+#### Layout
+*	All the site’s pages are structured visually (font/colouring/areas) consistently throughout, creating a common theme for the users of the site.
+The hierarchy presented tells the user extremely quickly where to look on a page and how to navigate the site.
+*	“Pop” effect colouring is used on both game icons and review content areas to stand out to the user in a visually appealing sense